marinakamper/marinakamper.github.io/painting.markdown

 ---
-layout: page
+layout: default
 title: Paintings
 permalink: /Paintings/
 order: 3
 ---

-Some times when I am in the mood (doesn't happen too often! ) I do a little bit of oil painting.
+Sometimes when I am in the mood (doesn't happen too often! ) I do a little bit of oil painting...